Numen

 CVE-2022–36537 Vulnerability Technical Analysis with Exp

-ZK is the top open-source Java web framework for creating enterprise web applications.
-With over 2 million downloads, ZK supports companies of all sizes, from small businesses to Fortune Global 500, across various industries.
+ZK is widely recognized as the premier open-source Java web framework for developing robust enterprise web applications.
+With a remarkable track record of over 2 million downloads, ZK empowers businesses of all scales, ranging from small enterprises to Fortune Global 500 companies, across diverse industries.

 Affected Versions